gbdk-2020/gbdk-2020/docs/pages/04_coding_guidelines.md

         - Modulo by powers of 2.
 For example: `(n % 8)` will be optimized to `(n & 0x7)`.
       - If you need decimal numbers to count or display a score, you can use the GBDK BCD ([binary coded decimal](https://en.wikipedia.org/wiki/Binary-coded_decimal)) number functions.
 See: @ref bcd.h and the `BCD` example project included with GBDK.

   - Avoid long lists of function parameters.
 Passing many parameters can add overhead, especially if the function is called often.
-When applicable globals and local static vars can be used instead.
+Globals and local static vars can be used instead when applicable.

-  - Use inline functions if the function is short. (with the `inline` keyword, such as `inline uint8_t myFunction() { ... }`)
+  - Use inline functions if the function is short (with the `inline` keyword, such as `inline uint8_t myFunction() { ... }`).

-  - Do not use recursive functions
+  - Do not use recursive functions.
 <!-- This entry needs re-work.
 Signed vs unsigned, current SDCC optimizations...

   - Prefer `==` and `!=` comparison operators to `<`, `<=`, `>`, and `>=`.
 The code will be shorter and quicker.